elixirschool/elixirschool/lessons/specifics/guardian.md

 For example, if you were going to use JWT to authenticate communication on a UDP socket you likely wouldn't use a database.
 Encode all the information you need directly into the token when you issue it.
 Once you verify it (check that it's signed correctly) you're good to go.

 You _can_ however use a database to track JWT.
 If you do, you gain the ability to verify that the token is still valid - that is - it has not been revoked.
-Or you could use the records in the db to force a logout of all tokens for user 5.
+Or you could use the records in the DB to force a log out of all tokens for user 5.
 This is made simple in Guardian by using [GuardianDb](https://github.com/hassox/guardian_db).
-GuardianDb uses Guardians 'Hooks' to perform validation checks, save and delete from the db.
+GuardianDb uses Guardians 'Hooks' to perform validation checks, save and delete from the DB.
 We'll cover that later.

-### Can I use someone elses token?
+### Can I use someone else's token?

 Often folks wonder if it's appropriate to use an OAuth token from Facebook or Google as their authentication token.
 It is not.
-The behaviours of those tokens, their validity is defined outside your application.
-There's a more security focused reason though.
+The behaviors of those token and their validity are defined outside your application.
+There's a more security focused reason, though.
 Anyone who obtains the token not only has access to your site, they also have access to Facebook/Google/Some Provider.

 Always use your own tokens, other applications tokens are useful to identify someone and make requests against their systems.

 ## Setup

 There are many options for setting up Guardian.
-We'll cover them at some point but lets start with a very simple setup.
+We'll cover them at some point but let's start with a very simple setup.

 ### Minimal Setup

-To get started there are a handlful of things that you'll need.
+To get started there are a handful of things that you'll need.

 #### Configuration